ABOUT BACK TO THE RIVER

 VISION

-The Missouri River corridor project will exemplify the best efforts of a partnership committed to balancing the needs of natural and human systems.
-The project will support and enhance conservation, economic development, recreation and education along the river which unites our urban and rural landscapes.
+Back to the River, in its direction and projects, will exemplify the best efforts of a partnership committed to balancing the needs of natural and human systems.
+Our efforts will support and enhance conservation, economic development, recreation and education along the river which unites our two states’ urban and rural landscapes.

 GOALS

-The Goals of Back to the River reflect a comprehensive vision for the future of the Missouri River corridor.
-Individual Back to the River projects will address these goals to varying degrees, supporting the overall aim of developing a vital, sustainable regional community.
+The Goals of Back to the River reflect a comprehensive vision for the future of our Missouri River corridor.
+Individual Back to the River projects will address these goals to varying degrees, supporting the overall aim of developing a vital, sustainable river environment.

 Back to the River encourages economic development opportunities which are compatible with natural ecosystems and the built environment within the Missouri River corridor.

-Back to the River promotes the interpretation of historic places and events along the Missouri River.
+Back to the River promotes public art and the interpretation of historic places and events along the Missouri River.

 Back to the River encourages projects which preserve, enhance, restore and create wetland and river habitat for native plants and wildlife.